keteke/keteke-android-samples/README.md

 Keteke Android Samples
 ======================

-This repository contains sample projects illustrating usage of Android App Development by the Keteke project.
+This repository contains sample projects illustrating usage of Android SDK Development by the Keteke Labs.